On Trains & Buses

 18: Hanley, Stoke-on-Trent - Sneyd Green - Endon - Leek - Haregate

 Because Leek has some fine hill country to its north and bus services to there from Macclesfield, these services are of some interest to me.
-Their frequencies are hourly, with service 16 running every day of the week and service 18 running from Monday to Saturday, and daily coverage extending from early morning to early evening.
+Service 16 offers a half-hourly frequency from Monday to Saturday, while service 18 is near-hourly from Monday to Saturday and less frequent on Sundays, with daily coverage extending from early morning to early evening.

 25/25A: Chesterfield - New Whittington